js108/trendingMishap/README.md

 The relevant files are commented if you feel like taking a look.

 The main app is /client/src/App.js.
 It calls /myModules/tweetReader.js via /index.js everytime someone visits and presents them with an interface that lets them write and tweet their own mishaps.
-All the react stuff lives in the /client directory and needs to be refactored and commented.
+All the react stuff lives in the /client directory.